jedisct1/wasi-crypto-preview/witx/wasi_ephemeral_crypto.md

 ---

 #### <a href="#symmetric_state_squeeze_tag" name="symmetric_state_squeeze_tag"></a> `symmetric_state_squeeze_tag(handle: symmetric_state) -> (crypto_errno, symmetric_tag)`
 Compute and return a tag for all the data injected into the state so far.

-This can be a MAC or a self-contained verification tag for a password hashing function.
+- **MAC functions**: returns a tag authenticating the absorbed data.
+- **Tuplehash-like constructions:** returns a tag authenticating all the absorbed tuples.
+- **Password-hashing functions:** returns a standard string containing all the required parameters for password verification.

+Other kinds of algorithms may return `invalid_operation` instead.

 ##### Params
 - <a href="#symmetric_state_squeeze_tag.handle" name="symmetric_state_squeeze_tag.handle"></a> `handle`: [`symmetric_state`](#symmetric_state)